rasnakalsi/ML-foundations/README.md

-# Machine Learning Foundations
+# Rasna kalsi Machine Learning Foundations

+Learning how to do forking by forking a repo from Jon Krohn ML foundations

 This repo is home to the code that accompanies Jon Krohn's *Machine Learning Foundations* curriculum, which provides a comprehensive overview of all of the subjects — across mathematics, statistics, and computer science — that underlie contemporary machine learning approaches, including deep learning and other artificial intelligence techniques.

-There are eight subjects in the curriculum, organized into four subject areas.
+There are nine subjects in the curriculum, organized into four subject areas.
 See the "Machine Learning House" section below for detail on why these are the essential foundational subject areas:

-* **Linear Algebra**
    * 1: [Intro to Linear Algebra](https://github.com/jonkrohn/ML-foundations/blob/master/notebooks/1-intro-to-linear-algebra.ipynb)
    * 2: [Linear Algebra II: Matrix Operations](https://github.com/jonkrohn/ML-foundations/blob/master/notebooks/2-linear-algebra-ii.ipynb)
 * **Calculus**